-One of Cat's all time favourite films; the poster was in the shopfront; as the photograph was taken it was noted how he would constantly re-run the famous scene when Peter Finch inspired people to scream out their windows how they were as mad as hell.
-"REALITY TELEVISION - THERE'S YOUR REALITY VISION!-" Cat hollers.
 "We were down at the Gunnery - now called ArtSpace - across the road from Fisherman's Wharf staring at Ned Kelly on large screens.
 Different videos.
 A different Ned - Neddy - this underworld Sydney crim.
 The videos would loop back from the end to the beginning - all day.
 Defying the laws of time of space.
 Outlaws.
-(Deatth is obliteration; culture must have human value and with divine reference points).
+(Death is obliteration; culture must have human value and with divine reference points).